orbitit-solutions/.github/profile/README.md

 - Custom Software Development
 - IT Support

-Our team is passionate about their craft and are dedicated to building software products that provide value to our customers and end users.
+We are passionate about our craft and are dedicated to building software products that provide value to our customers and end users.